About the Networks

 Under the direction of CMS, the ESRD Network Program consists of a national network of 18 ESRD Networks, responsible for each U.S. state, territory, and the District of Columbia.
 ESRD Networks service geographic areas based on the number and concentration of ESRD beneficiaries.

-This Decreasing Dialysis Patient-Provider Conflict (DPC) toolkit contains multiple resources that will help train your staff to more effectively cope with conflict, identify the root causes of conflict in an effort to prevent future conflict, and to help them grow professionally in their ability to understand conflict.
+This DPC toolkit contains multiple resources that will help train your staff to more effectively cope with conflict, identify the root causes of conflict in an effort to prevent future conflict, and to help them grow professionally in their ability to understand conflict.
+Resources include, the DPC Provider Manual, the Building Bridges poster, a DPC Cultural Awareness Tips document, and more.

 Vascular Access Management